Yeah... What he said.note Also, they didn't translate Ryuketsu...

 That's because in Spain it's common to call the USA "America" too.

 The Mexican Spanish dub of the second Detective Conan film keeps the Japanese honorifics and naming orders untranslated, an unusual move there, since Mexican translators always tries to find an equivalent for every single translated word to Spanish.
 This is because the script of that dub was ripped out from a fansub and not from official sources.
 Needless to say, many people didn't like that move, except hardcore fans.
+This is one of the reasons why Tokyo Movie Shinsha decided to change voice acting studios from Mexico to Chile in the dub of the film The Last Wizard of the Century.
+Ironically, it happens again in the Chilean version, except this time it only happens in the subbed track.

 The Spanish dub of Crayon Shin Chan leaves the -chan of the eponymous main character (Understandable), the one for Boo-chan's name (also understandable), and in some episodes they refer to Ai and Nene as Ai-chan and Nene-chan (Bizarre and inconsistent, as it's only for a handful of eps).
 There was also that time they called a riceball an onion.